101 Camping Tips from Fire to Shelter

 Further reading: For more inspiration check out our campfire dinners ideas.

-A trick to keeping things longer in your cooler is to fill a plastic milk bottle with water and freeze it.
-Then, place it in your cooler.
-A solid block of ice will take longer to melt than ice cubes or ice packs.
-Plus, you will have extra water to use when it does melt.
+A nice camping hack for cooler users is to fill a plastic milk bottle with water and freeze it to help keep your eats fresh for longer.
+A solid block of ice will take longer to melt than ice cubes or ice packs, and you will have extra H2O to use when it does melt.

 Another good idea is to freeze your animal proteins.
 They will last longer on the road.
 You can cook them as they defrost.
 This could give you a couple of extra day’s worth of meals.
 Store your dairy in with the frozen proteins to keep it from spoiling.